securitybunker/databunker/README.md

 login logic into your solution with our service.

 Index by email and index by phone allow us to give your customers passwordless access to their personal profile at Data Bunker.
-We send your user a one-time login code by SMS or email to give them access to thier account at Data Bunker.
+We send your customer a one-time login code by SMS or email to give them access to thier account at Data Bunker.